0xflux/0xflux.github.io/getting-started/install.md

 - C2: This build pipeline pulls in the implant, shared, and c2 crates within the root `Wyrm` directory.
 - Client: This build pipeline pulls in the client and shared crates.

+## Profiles

+Before you can build the server, you must have a profile in the following directory: `c2/profiles/`, it can be named anything, but it must be a `.toml` file.

+Profiles are what defines the C2 and implant configuration.
+I will not go into detail here about setting the profiles up; please see the [dedicated profiles section](https://docs.wyrm-c2.com/implant/profiles/) for instructions on setting this up.

+This must be configured before continuing.
+If this is your first time using the C2, I would recommend using the example provided in the above link.

+**Note**: You can only have one profile toml on the C2, but you can specify multiple implant builds within it.

 ## Building